 Key Takeaways

-Project 2025, the extremist policy agenda published by former Trump administration officials, is a 922-page roadmap to a future Trump administration.
+Project 2025, the extremist policy agenda published by former Trump administration officials, is a 922-page roadmap for the future Trump administration.
 Its dystopian wish list of policy recommendations would cut Social Security and Medicare, require states to report women’s miscarriages, limit access to contraception, gut civil-rights laws, invalidate gun-control laws, and much, much more.
 It also would hike taxes on the poor and middle class.

 Higher education is not the centerpiece of Project 2025, but it is addressed in the document, over and again.
 It also is addressed in Trump’s “Agenda 47,” on his campaign website.
 Here are a just few of their promises for faculty, staff, and students on U.S. college campuses.